HDI-Project/ATM/README.md

 **atm** and the accompanying library **btb** are under active development (transitioning from an older system to new).
 In the next couple of weeks we intend to update its documentation, its testing infrastructure, provide apis and establish a framework for the community to contribute.
 Stay tuned for updates.
 Meanwhile, if you have any questions, or if would like to receive updates: **please email to dailabmit@gmail.com. **

 ## Quick start setup
 Below we will give a quick tutorial of how to run atm on your desktop.
-We will use a featurized dataset, already saved in.
+We will use a featurized dataset, already saved in ``data/test/pollution_1.csv``.
 Below we show a snapshot of the data.
 ```
    PREC	JANT	JULT	OVR65	POPN	EDUC	HOUS	DENS	NONW	WWDRK	POOR	HC	   NOX	SO@	HUMID	class
    36	   27	   71	   8.1	3.34	11.4	81.5	3243	8.8	42.6	11.7	21	   15	   59	   59	   0